 What else is ahead?
-More pragmatism.
 More philosophy of science.
-Yet more phenomenology, existentialism, and post-modernism.
+Yet more phenomenology, existentialism, and postmodernism.

 - Leibniz's Monadology (episode 6), which actually laid out a full metaphysical system.

 - Spinoza's attempt (episode 24) to reconcile naturalism and the existence of God (by defining God as nature itself).
 A primary question of metaphysics is the existence of God; we considered the classical arguments in favor of this in episode 43.

-- The early Wittgenstein’s picture (in episode 7) on “facts” as the ultimate logical components of the universe.
+- We covered the early Wittgenstein picture (in episode 7) on "facts" as the ultimate logical components of the universe.
 For an analytic philosopher, discussions of metaphysics often turn on what metaphysical commitments are supposedly made by our practices in language and logic/math.
-We discussed Gottlob Frege’s view in episode 34 that the referents of even terms like unicorn refer to something that our ontology (list of things that exist) has to take into account.
-Carnap (episode 67), following in this tradition, tried to fill out the details of something like Wittgenstein’s project, while Quine (episode 66) challenged it in favor of a minimal, naturalist ontology, where philosophy is seen as continuous with science.
-We saw a more overtly metaphysical take updating Carnap’s project with David Chalmers (episode 68).
+We discussed Gottlob Frege's view in episode 34 that the referents of even terms like unicorn refer to something that our ontology (list of things that exist) has to take into account.
+Carnap (episode 67), following in this tradition, tried to fill out the details of something like Wittgenstein's project, while Quine (episode 66) challenged it in favor of a minimal, naturalist ontology, where philosophy is seen as continuous with science.
+We saw a more overtly metaphysical take updating Carnap's project with David Chalmers (episode 68).

 - For a phenomenologist, metaphysics gets more or less replaced by descriptions of the world of our experience.
 In this vein, we discussed proto-phenomenologist Henri Bergson (episode 92), and Heidegger on "Being" (episode 32).
 Whitehead (episode 110) also tries to explain how what we experience ("events") can be analyzed to yield the entities that science needs (objects, motion, space, and time).